NoiseStudio/docs/Contributing.md

 But remember to discuss with maintainer and pay attention to they change requests.
 If you do not pleased of they request, please ping one of our developers.

-### My PR is old, but I do not want to fix it, what I should do?
+### My PR is old, but I do not want to fix it, what should I do?
-Propably we just close this PR, but when it is very good, it have chance to be taken by one of our developers to fix it.
+Probably we just close this PR, but when it is very good, it have chance to be taken by one of our developers to fix it.

 ## I just want to ask a simple question
 It is not in every case necessary to create a new issue or discussion on GitHub.
 Then you can use forms of communication less formal like e.g. Discord.